EXCLUSIVE-UniCredit leaning towards repaying AT1 bond in June - source

 European rules require lenders to put in a request to supervisors to call an AT1 bond at least three months before the due date.

-If UniCredit's bond is not repaid the coupon would reset at 638.7 basis points above the five-year mid-swap rate EURAB6E5Y=TWEB, meaning the rate would rise above 9%.
+If UniCredit's bond is not repaid in June the coupon will reset at 638.7 basis points above the five-year mid-swap rate EURAB6E5Y=TWEB, meaning the rate would rise above 9%.

+With 220 billion euros in liquid assets immediately available, well above its entire wholesale funding maturing within a year, UniCredit has flagged it may issue at most 1 billion euros in AT1 bonds in 2023, afixed income presentation showed.

+The bank's 'CET1' core capital ratio - a key measure of financial strength - was 16% at the end of 2022.

-(Reporting by Valentina Za and Francesco Canepa Editing by Tommy Reggiori Wilkes, Elisa Martinuzzi and Louise Heavens)
+(Reporting by Valentina Za and Francesco Canepa Editing by Tommy Reggiori Wilkes, Elisa Martinuzzi, Louise Heavens, Kirsten Donovan)

 ((thomas.wilkes@tr.com; +44 (0) 7769 955711;))